PiwikPRO/ngx-piwik-pro/docs/README_BASE.md

 `Tag Manager -> Piwik PRO (unless renamed) -> Track page views manually`

-In order to work according to the default Data Collection settings, the library skips the first PageViews so as not to cause duplicate entries.
-However, if you have taken care to adjust the above settings, you should also pass the following settings to the library.
+In order to work according to the default Data Collection settings, the `NgxPiwikProRouterModule` skips the first page view so as not to cause duplicate entries.
+However, if you have taken care to adjust the above settings, you should also pass the following setting to the `NgxPiwikProRouterModule`.

 ```ts
 import { NgxPiwikProModule, NgxPiwikProRouterModule } from '@piwikpro/ngx-piwik-pro';